maheshwarishikha/code-challenge-devday/README.md

 ![](images/1.png)

-* Provide same chaincode as before.
+* Provide same Chaincode ID as before.
-* Version should be different say v2.
+* Chaincode Version should be different say v2.
 * Choose all chaincode files.
-* Submit
+* Click on `Submit`.

 ### Update your chaincode

-Choose `Update` action for your installed chaincode.
+Choose `Update` action for your installed chaincode as shown.

 ![](images/2.png)